G33kLabs/g33k-webhooks/README.md

 In order to execute a post-commit script, you have to build directory into '/repos/' folder.

-By example, for https://github.com/G33kLabs/g33k-webhooks, you will have to create the folders '/repos/G33kLabs/g33k-webhooks' (case sensitive).
+By example, for the repositary https://github.com/G33kLabs/g33k-webhooks, you will have to create the folders '/repos/G33kLabs/g33k-webhooks' (case sensitive).

 And in this folder, copy the sampled file 'post-commit' and customize it.